bigeasy/vizsla/README.md

 Vizsla is supposed to help you build a client appropriate for your application, but retries and redirects ought to be a part of your application.

+As for gateways (a plugin mechanism) there are two things that you do with them, negotiate and parse.
+That is about it.
+Either you are intercepting an response response and retrying, like a redirect, or you are running the response through a pipeline.

+If instead of an array of gateways we have an array of negotation gateways and parsing gateways.
+This accommodates the common case of setting redirects and authentication negotiation at the outset while swapping out different parse responses for different requests.